Tom's Divorce: Production and cultural references

-The fear in of the fourth floor refers to tetraphobia, the superstitious fear of the number four.
-Jokes about this have been featured in such pop culture works as the 1999 film Being John Malkovich and the NBC comedy series 30 Rock.
 The song "Unskinny Bop", a 1990 single by the band Poison, plays during one of the strip club scenes.
 Leslie said Tom hides his emotions behind "a very thick layer of Axe body spray", a reference to the real-life male grooming product.
 The Parks department employees eat at a restaurant called Jurassic Fork, a reference to the Steven Spielberg dinosaur adventure film Jurassic Park, which was adapted from a novel of the same name by Michael Crichton.
 During one scene, Tom refers to Ron as "Rondoleezza Rice", a reference to former United States Secretary of State Condoleezza Rice.
 At the strip club, Leslie mistakenly refers to a stripper named Sierra by the name Seabiscuit, a champion thoroughbred racehorse.
 Reflecting on his marriage, Tom said, "At least we lasted longer than Avril Lavigne and that guy from Sum 41", a reference to the pop singer's short-lived marriage to Sum 41 guitarist Deryck Whibley.
 Tom says one of the strippers also works at Quiznos, a sandwich fast-food franchise; Tom says of her: "She's really nice to me here, but really mean to me at Quiznos."
 Andy said he has a T-shirt that is "literally priceless" because he was wearing it when he tackled American singer Eddie Vedder.
 When Ron was commenting on how well Tom was pretending to be sad about his divorce, he tells Tom, "Take it down a notch.
 You've already won your Oscar, DiCaprio," which is a reference to the Academy Awards and the actor Leonardo DiCaprio.